RottabMahmoud/blackstone/README.md

 ## Overview

-This assessment consists of three interconnected tasks designed to evaluate your skills in TypeScript, React, and Git.
-Each task builds upon the previous one.
+This assessment consists of three interconnected tasks designed to evaluate your skills in TypeScript.

 ## Task 1: TypeScript